 - Whereas there is some changing intolerable temperature that relies on the design of the machine and temperature calculation technique.

-- these classes usually resemble temperature increases of sixty, eighty, one hundred five, and one hundred twenty-five Celsius, correspondingly, over ambient temperature.
+- these classes usually resemble temperature increases of sixty, eighty, one hundred-five, and one hundred twenty-five Celsius, correspondingly, over ambient temperature.

-- The larger the insulation class of an electrical machine, then a large the amount of power can get out from the machine without any damage to the machine.
+- The larger the insulation class of an electrical machine, then large the amount of power can get out from the machine without any damage to the machine.

 - Heating and damaging the windings in any electrical machine is a very common issue.

-- Nowadays the insulation materials are less vulnerable to break-down than before, but temperature increment still severely decreases their lifetime.
+- Nowadays insulation materials are less vulnerable to break-down than before, but temperature increment still severely decreases their lifetime.

 - Due to these reasons never connect the load beyond the limit of the synchronous machine.